cduncan20/Wall-Following-Robot-with-RL/wall_follow_qlearning/README_qlearning.md

 To follow a wall, I used the stanley control method, which basically tried to drive towards a user set point infront of the robot.
 I set the point to always be a distance of 0.6 from the closest detected wall and a distance of 0.3 infront of the robot.
 I wrote the code to do this using C++ and the solution training & test code can be found within the src folder within the ROS Package Folder.
 The psuedocode to solve this problem is shown below:

-1. Using the robots lidar data, detect the smallest distance to the closest wall and the angle between the robot's heading and the wall.
+1. Using the robots LIDAR data, detect the smallest distance to the closest wall and the angle between the robot's heading and the wall.
 2. Based on robots distance from the closest wall, the user set desired distance from wall (0.6), and the user set distance to goal point infront of robot (0.3) that is also at the desired distance from the wall, calculate the desired angle between the robot's heading and the closest wall.
 3. Based on the robot's current heading and the desired heading, calculate whether the robot needs to turn clockwise or counter clockwise.
 Additonally calculate the robot's heading error, which is the absolute value in difference between the robot's current heading and it's desired heading.
 4. Based on the robot's heading error, calculate the current state of the robot.
 The states in the Q-table are currently defined as the following heading errors: